startup-wannabe/onchainbuster/docs/README.md

 ## Overview

-_Touch on theory, concept about personal references, trait been built on a specrum ==> Speculate as such on a Web3 wallet to indicate the behaviors_
+_Touch on theory, concept about personal references, trait been built on a spectrum ==> Speculate as such on a Web3 wallet to indicate the behaviors_

 According to [Statista](https://www.statista.com/topics/9088/cryptocurrencies-in-vietnam/#topicOverview), Vietnam has consistently ranked among the top three globally for crypto adoption since 2021, highlighting the growing presence of cryptocurrency within local communities.
 Despite this, the understanding and on-chain usage among Vietnamese users are often limited to local protocols or well-known global projects.
 For most on-chain users in Vietnam, primarily retail and non-tech investors, the overwhelming amount of technical documentation and overload information across ecosystem platforms makes it difficult to explore new blockchain networks independently.
 This creates a barrier to entry, limiting broader adoption and understanding within the community.